realworldocaml/mdx/test/bin/mdx-test/failure/include-without-file-label/test-case.md

-Explicitly setting the block-type to include has little benefits except for warning you that the `file=...` label is mandatory.
+Explicitly setting the `type` to `include` has little benefits except for warning you that the `file=...` label is mandatory.

 <!-- $MDX type=include -->